Resource Guide

 • All rooms are generally accessible by elevator and stairs.
 Be sure to walk through the space and access points to assure the space will work for your intended audience.

-Cost: some costs are discussed above but the benefit of using VU space is that custodial needs are included, and there are tables and chairs in the building so no cost for Transport Services.
+Cost: some costs are discussed above but the benefit of using VU space is that custodial needs are included, and there are tables and chairs in the building and therefore no cost for Transport Services like in other spaces on campus.
 Most spaces can accommodate hybrid activities and may need a technician depending on the space.

 To reserve: log into Mazevo, enter your event information, choose your date(s) and times, and choose Viking Union for the building.
 You'll find a list of the rooms listed above and other options such as Lobby Tables and Button Makers.

-Event Services can help with providing tents (for light rain and sun), security, staging, sound, etc. There are also mats available for grass areas to provide limited mobility access.
+Event Services can help with providing tents (for light rain and sun), security, staging, sound, etc. There are also mats available for grass areas to provide access for limited mobility needs.
+Meet with Wendy, Event Services Manager, as soon as possible and at least two weeks before your events to assure staffing and costs associated with your needs.

-A note about Red Square: you can reserve all of Red Square which prevents other activities (including tabling) from happening.
-This can be a good thing, or limiting.
+A note about Red Square: you can reserve one section or all of Red Square which prevents other activities (including tabling) from happening.
+This can be a good thing so that your event is all that is permitted in the space, or limiting if you want other activities during your event.

-For details about tabling in Red Square, jump to Marketing and Promotions, Tabling and Flyer Distribution.
+For details about tabling in Red Square, scroll down to Marketing and Promotions, Tabling and Flyer Distribution.

 There are several classrooms available across campus to fit many needs from small meeting spaces to large lecture halls.
-A great resource to find what you are looking for is this site to see a visual and what equipment is available: https://atus.wwu.edu/classrooms-and-labs/classroom-details
+A great resource to find what you are looking for is the Classroom Details web page to see a visual and what equipment is available from Academic Technology and User Services (ATUS).

-You can work with ATUS for additional equipment and assistance: https://atus.wwu.edu/classrooms-and-labs/classroom-details
+You are able to get help from ATUS for additional equipment and assistance.

 Cost: Rooms are generally free unless you need extra support such as additional tables and chairs.
 Work orders may need to be submitted if custodial needs are probable or a building will need to be unlocked.
 Event Services will assist with this and explain costs as needed.